 When we first visited in 2015, it was possible to park in an open area opposite the start of the path to Tappoch Broch from the track.
 A visit in 2018 found locked gates blocking access to what had been the parking area.
 It is possible to leave your car beside the road near the start of the track: and it also seems the norm to park on the road opposite the start of the track.
 (Continues below image...)

-The path to Tappoch Broch from the parking area is just over a third of a mile long, and climbs gently as it twists and turns though the dense growth of conifers.
-In places the path is so indistinct that a little care is needed to follow it on the ground, while in other places its course is only too obvious as the passage of boots and cycle tyres have churned it into a surface that can be very muddy after rain.
+The path to Tappoch Broch from the track is just over a third of a mile long, and climbs gently as it twists and turns though cleared areas and the remaining dense growth of conifers.
+In places, despite the waymarking, the path is so indistinct that a little care is needed to follow it on the ground, while in other places its course is only too obvious as the passage of boots and cycle tyres have churned it into a surface that can be very muddy after rain.

-Following the path through the entrance passage brings you into the interior of the broch, which is lined by standing stone walls up to sufficient height to be impressive.
-In many ways, however, the best way to appreciate the broch is by walking up the mound either side of the entrance passage, which leads to a path running round what is now the upper surface of the wall of the broch.
+Following the path through the entrance passage brings you into the interior of the broch, which is lined by dry stone stone walls up to sufficient height to be impressive.
+In many ways, however, the best way to appreciate the broch is by walking up the obvious paths either side of the entrance passage, which lead to a path running round what is now the upper surface of the wall of the broch.

 From here the broch appears to have been constructed by someone digging out the summit of the hill and lining their excavation with stones.
 This is a misleading impression.
 The broch was excavated in 1864 by digging into what had previously simply been a mound on top of the hill.
 What emerged was an unusual lowland example of a structure found much more frequently in the north and north-west of Scotland: the best preserved example is Mousa Broch, on Shetland.
 Their exact role is debatable, but brochs combined features of fortified house and status symbol, and must have taken a lot of skill and labour to construct.